DPI-WE/search-engine-optimization/content.md

 ### Content Creation
 Once you have your keywords:

-- Create Quality Content: Write useful, comprehensive content that incorporates your keywords naturally.
+- **Create Quality Content**: Write useful, comprehensive content that incorporates your keywords naturally.
-- Update Regularly: Keep your site fresh with regular updates and new information.
+- **Update Regularly**: Keep your site fresh with regular updates and new information.

 ## SEO Best Practices
-- Responsive Design: Ensure your website is mobile-friendly.
+- **Responsive Design**: Ensure your website is mobile-friendly.
-- Internal Linking: Use internal links wisely to allow search engines to crawl more deeply into your site.
+- **Internal Linking**: Use internal links wisely to allow search engines to crawl more deeply into your site.
-- Alt Text for Images: Describe your images using alt text to improve visibility in search engine image results.
+- **Alt Text for Images**: Describe your images using alt text to improve visibility in search engine image results.

 ## Coding Exercise: Add Meta Tags to Your Application
 Meta tags are crucial for SEO as they provide search engines with metadata about the content of your pages.
 This section will guide you through adding and customizing meta tags in your application.